Irrationality of degenerations of Fano varieties: Introduction

 \section{\bf Introduction}

 We work over an algebraically closed field $\mbb K$ of characteristic zero unless stated otherwise.

 \mni {\textbf{\sffamily{Bounded irrationality of divisors on Fano fibrations.}}} Given a family of varieties parameterised by a smooth curve, degenerations are the limit varieties of this family of varieties.
 Many geometric properties of varieties are preserved by passing to degenerations.
-For example, irreducible degenerations of uniruled varieties and rationally chain connected varieties are also uniruled and rationally chain connected; see \cite[Theorem IV.1.8, Theorem IV.3.5.3]{Kol-rc}.
+For example, irreducible degenerations of uniruled varieties (respectively, rationally chain connected varieties) are also uniruled (respectively, rationally chain connected); see \cite[Theorem~IV.1.8, Theorem~IV.3.5.3]{Kol-rc}.
 However, it is well-known that rational varieties can degenerate to non-rational varieties even for rational del Pezzo surfaces; for instance, a smooth cubic surface can degenerate to a cone over an elliptic curve which is a non-rational and singular del Pezzo surface.
 This phenomenon is closely related to the fact that the degeneration has log canonical (lc) but not Kawamata log terminal (klt) singularities.

-In the paper \cite{BirkarLoginov}, the first named author and Loginov study the non-rationality property of degenerations of klt del Pezzo surfaces and prove how far the components of the degenerations can be from being rational.
+In the paper \cite{BirkarLoginov}, the first named author and Loginov study the non-rationality property of degenerations of klt del Pezzo surfaces and prove how far the irreducible components of the degenerations can be from being rational.
 More precisely, the boundedness of irrationality of degenerations is proved in \cite{BirkarLoginov} as follows.
-In particular, by \cite[Theorem 1.1]{BirkarLoginov}, the irrationality of degenerations of klt del Pezzo surfaces are bounded in a certain way even though the degenerations do not belong to a bounded family of surfaces, that is, the collection of degenerations can not be parameterised by a finite type scheme; see \S \ref{b-bnd-couples}.
-Recall that a contraction $f\colon X\to Z$ of normal varieties is called a \emph{klt Fano fibration} if $X$ has klt singularities and $-K_X$ is ample over $Z$; see \S \ref{defn-fano-fibr}.
+In particular, by \cite[Theorem~1.1]{BirkarLoginov}, the irrationality of degenerations of klt del Pezzo surfaces is bounded in a certain way even though the degenerations do not belong to a bounded family of surfaces, that is, the collection of degenerations can not be parameterised by a finite type scheme; see \S \ref{b-bnd-couples}.
+Recall that a contraction $f\colon X\to Z$ of normal varieties is called a \emph{Fano fibration} (respectively, \emph{klt Fano fibration}) if $X$ has lc singularities (respectively, klt singularities) and $-K_X$ is ample over $Z$; see \S \ref{defn-fano-fibr}.